Electrical contractors in

 Licensing Requirements

-Florida requires Certified Electrical Contractor license through DBPR.
-Must pass business and finance exam plus electrical competency exam.
-Requires 4 years experience or electrical degree plus 2 years experience.
-Continuing education required for biennial renewal.
+Florida requires EC (Electrical Contractor) license through DBPR.
+Must pass business/finance exam and electrical trade exam.
+Requires 4 years experience or electrical degree plus 2 years.
+Continuing education: 14 hours every 2 years.
+License renewal every 2 years with $119.25 fee.

 Permit Requirements